betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 ### Increasing the value of open scientific software through helping researchers engage with existing open source tooling and communities rather than reinventing on their own

-Julia empowers researchers with technical, team and leadership skills for data-intensive open science through Openscapes, which she founded and co-directs.
-Openscapes helps researchers do “better science for future us” – data-intensive science that is reproducible and transparent; enabled by open source software; and underscored by sustainability, inclusion, and kindness.
-Julia’s work focuses on the Openscapes Champions Program, a remote cohort series that is not a typical training workshop – it is an interactive co-learning experience where learners bring their own research projects and are able to make tangible progress together with their teams and with a cohort of peers.
-During the BSSw Fellowship, Julia will improve publicly accessible open educational resources: the Openscapes Champions Lesson Series (https://openscapes.org/series) that are available for Champions program participants as well as self-paced learning for everyone.
+BSSw Fellow Julia Stewart Lowndes empowers researchers with technical, team and leadership skills for data-intensive open science through Openscapes, which she founded and co-directs.
+Openscapes helps researchers do "better science for future us" -- data-intensive science that is reproducible and transparent; enabled by open source software; and underscored by sustainability, inclusion, and kindness.
+Julia's work focuses on the Openscapes Champions Program, a remote cohort series that is not a typical training workshop -- it is an interactive co-learning experience where learners bring their own research projects and are able to make tangible progress together with their teams and with a cohort of peers.
+During the BSSw Fellowship, Julia has improved the publicly accessible open educational resources, namely the Openscapes Champions Lesson Series (https://openscapes.org/series) that are available for Champions program participants as well as self-paced learning for everyone.

 <a href="https://openscapes.github.io/series/" class="link-row">Openscapes Champions Lesson Series</a>
 <a href="https://openscapes.github.io/2022-noaa-sefsc-summer/" class="link-row">2022 NOAA SEFSC Openscapes Champions Cohort</a>
-<a href="http://ideas-productivity.org/events/hpc-best-practices-webinars/#2023-webinars" class="link-row">HPC Best Practices Webinar - Openscapes: supporting better science for future us </a>
+<a href="http://ideas-productivity.org/events/hpc-best-practices-webinars/#2023-webinars" class="link-row">HPC Best Practices Webinar - Openscapes: supporting better science for future us</a>

 <br>